-The agreement also provides that no more than 5% of the distributions can be expended on administration expenses.
-For the year ended December 31, 2014, DPP used 4.0% of the distributions for administration expenses.
+The agreement also provides that no more than 7% of the distributions can be expended on administration expenses.
+For the year ended December 31, 2015, DPP used 2.65% of the distributions for administration expenses.
 The agreement does allow that any unexpended administrative funds can be carried forward to future years for use as either administrative funds or program funds.
-The following is a schedule of the unexpended funds as of December 31, 2014:
+The following is a schedule of the unexpended funds as of December 31, 2015:

-Unexpended funds from 2013 \$ 1,043,622
+Unexpended funds from 2014 \$ 759,569

-Amount released for program expenditure (450,000)

-G&A amount allowed for 2014 700,219
+G&A amount allowed for 2015 1,453,046

-G&A expenses for 2014 (534,272)
+G&A expenses for 2015 (558,263)

-Unexpended funds to 2015 \$ 759,569
+Unexpended funds to 2016 \$ 1,654,352

-NOTE 10 - LONG TERM LEASE
+NOTE 9 - LONG TERM LEASE

 DPP entered into a long term lease agreement for its office facilities.
 DPP is subleasing space under a Master Tenant agreement with the Denver Housing Authority ("Master Tenant").
 The lease term is 5 years upon the Master Tenant's completion of the improvements as evidenced by the issuance of certificates of occupancy for the Premises and Tenant's acceptance thereof.
 Although the office space had only received a temporary certificate of occupancy, DPP occupied the space starting in September, 2010.
-The lease requires a base monthly rent starting at \$1,925 and will increase by 1.5% per year on the anniversary of the occupancy of the Premises.
+In 2015, the lease was extended for two more years.
+The lease currently requires a base monthly rent of \$2,043 and will increase by 1.5% per year on the anniversary of the occupancy of the Premises.